Redamancy8013/rpfanet_gnn/README.md

 # Rpfanet_Gnn

-This project visualize the real-time object detection and tracking with point clouds only.
+This project visualizes the real-time object detection and tracking with point clouds only.
 It uses feature-self-attention mechanism to improve the accuracy of the detection.

 ## 1.Notice
 Before you compile this project, you need to put the rosbag into the proper directory.